fhir-clj/type-schema/README.md

 ## Motivation

-FHIR resources, as defined in FHIR Implementation Guides, are represented in complex, nested Structure Definitions that are difficult to directly use in code generation.
+Creating a universal SDK for FHIR would be extremely complex due to the vast scope of FHIR and the diverse requirements of healthcare applications.
+Furthermore, most projects have specific requirements that would not be adequately addressed by a one-size-fits-all approach.
 Type Schema provides a simplified, normalized representation of these FHIR entities that is specifically designed for easy consumption by code generators.

 The FHIR Type Schema aims to: